 If a mental health emergency arises, calls should be directed to:

 The Counseling Center has two part-time consulting psychiatrists available to assist in evaluations and follow up where medication may be necessary as an adjunct to counseling.
-This service is available to students who are in an on-going counseling relationship with a department psychologist, intern, or practicum student and may not be accessed independently.
+This service is available to students who are in an on-going counseling relationship with a department counselor, intern, or practicum student and may not be accessed independently.

 Students who are stable on medication prescribed by a physician at home are advised to remain with that treating physician.
 In the past, parents and students have expressed concern that they can't get home frequently enough, so they prefer to see a psychiatrist on campus.
 Our experience has been that students have done extremely well in working with physicians at home and are usually relieved to find that there are several breaks each semester.
 With proper planning, students can continue to work with the doctor at home who knows their history and has been following their treatment.

-For students who are engaging in therapy with a Counseling Center psychologist or trainee and who find they need a psychiatric assessment, there is a twenty dollar ($20.00) charge for an Initial Assessment with the psychiatrist.
+For students who are engaging in therapy with a Counseling Center counselor or trainee and who find they need a psychiatric assessment, there is a twenty dollar ($20.00) charge for an Initial Assessment with the psychiatrist.
 Subsequent appointments with the psychiatrist will carry a ten dollar ($10.00) charge.
 As with all appointments at the Counseling Center, if you schedule an appointment and fail to show for it or cancel with less than 24 hours' notice, you will be assessed a No Show/Late Cancellation charge of ten dollars ($10.00).
 To avoid having this "Health Center Hold" on your account, you may pay with your RAM Card or with a check at the Counseling Center Front Desk.
 We are unable to accept cash or credit cards.

 Students who have completed their short-term therapy at the Counseling Center but are still in need of medication must transfer that to a private provider (outside psychiatrist or PCP).
 The student may work with our Case Manager to find a provider but medication management is up to the student after the therapy terminates at the Counseling Center.